klarasch/spgen/README.md

 ## Installation
 Just clone the repository and build this with `cabal install`.
-If you don't have Haskell environment installed, ~~you can download builds for your platform (Windows or UNIX/Ubuntu)~~ (not yet, I will add them).
+If you don't have Haskell environment installed, you can download builds for your platform (Windows or ~~UNIX/Ubuntu~~ (not yet, I will add that)).

 ## Input file syntax
 _spgen_ currently doesn't care what you write, doesn't escape anything.